 As a result, car insurance providers are likely to charge you a higher car insurance rate.

-“I missed my car insurance payments.
-Now what?”
+Now that you know what happens if you stop paying car insurance, what’s next?
 You can’t reverse your mistake, but you can at least minimize its negative impact.
-Here’s what you can do after you stop paying car insurance.
+Here’s what you can do.

 As soon as you receive a cancellation notice, contact the car insurance company to ask about what you need to do to resolve the issue or prevent a lapse in your coverage.